AI PharmCare

 People Also Ask

-Is Tylenol safe during pregnancy?
+Is Tylenol Extra Strength safe during pregnancy?

-Can I take Tylenol every day?
+Can children take Tylenol Extra Strength?

 Bottom Line